yuanshunning/pickit-docs/docs/examples/build_a_showcase_demo_with_flex.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Finally the picking strategy is defined.
 For this application bin collision is checked.
-This means that Pick-it checks if the gripper can pick the parts without hitting the bin.
+This means that Pickit checks if the gripper can pick the parts without hitting the bin.
 Also  the pick frames are orientated on the top surface of the cylinders.
 More information about the picking strategies can be found in the